JuliaClimate/Notebooks/README.md

  - `03_smoothing.ipynb` does not require downloading any of the predefined grids
  - `prepare_transports.jl` (paired to `demo_trsp_prep.ipynb`) provides `trsp_prep`, `trsp_read`, and `write_bin` to `04_transports.ipynb `

+## IO
+- `05_nctiles.ipynb` uses the `NCTiles.jl` package to write data to `NetCDF` files.
+Examples include interpolated data on a rectangular grid read from binary files and written to single `NetCDF` files, and larger data on the `LLC90` grid read in using `MeshArrays` and written to multiple tiled `NetCDF` files.